bisforboman/exjobb/Thesis/Outline.md

 This example gave some context to some abstractions, as formulated in a functional setting could be defined as:

-Service :: data
+Service :: data\
-State :: data
+State :: data\
-Decision :: (data x data) -> data
+Decision :: (data x data) -> data\
-Collection :: IO data
+Collection :: IO data\

-Where the Decision is the conjugation of the Service and the State and the Collection is the process of interpretation of raw data.
+Where the Decision is the conjugation of the Service and the State and the Collection is the process of interpreting raw data.

 *was this relevant to mention?*